Learn to manage money and prepare for the cost of higher education

 When youíre under 18, a parent or legal guardian has to come to the bank with you to open a Youth Savings Account.
 When youíre 18+ you may open a savings account on your own.

-A checking account provides a means to learn how to responsibly handle cash, make smart financial decisions and keep track of your spending records.
+A checking account provides a means to learn how to responsibly handle money, make smart financial decisions and keep track of your spending records.
 Whether you use a debit card or paper checks, your checking account can help you manage a budget, including paying your bills on time and balancing your checkbook.
 With these good habits, you can start building a good credit reputation NOW.

 Beginning at age 13, students may open a checking account with the co-signature of a parent, and you need to do this together at the bank.
 Edge Teen Checking will help get you on the ďedge of successĒ by learning how to manage your first checking account and optional Debit Card.
 You and your parents can discuss your account options and come to the bank for additional guidance.
 When you're 18 you may open a checking account on your own.